smartoclub/com.smarto.utilities/README.md

-# com.smarto.extensions
+# com.smarto.utilities
-Extension methods developed for use in game projects by Smarto Club.
+Utilities such as reusable extension methods, components and prefabs developed for use in Unity projects by Smarto Club.